Why restore wetlands?

 A number of these SSSI units are currently classed as being in ‘unfavourable’ condition.
 It is the responsibility of the Forestry Commission, which manages the Crown Lands in the New Forest, to work towards restoring these SSSI units to ‘favourable’ condition.

 In the New Forest, SSSI units are usually in unfavourable condition as a result of:

 - artificial drainage

 - tree and scrub encroachment

-Each site that has been restored under the New Forest HLS Scheme is listed by name and year under the Completed Sites tab.
-As soon as they are confirmed, the sites that are due to be restored the following summer will be added, listed under the Planned Sites tab.
+Each site that has been restored under the New Forest HLS Scheme is listed by name and year under Completed projects.
+As soon as they are confirmed, the sites that are due to be restored the following summer are listed under Current projects.